storacha/specs/invocation.md

 }
 ```

-# 6 Receipt
+# 7 Receipt

 An [Invocation] Receipt is an attestation of the [Result] of an Invocation.
 A Receipt MUST be signed by the [Executor] or it's delegate.
-If signed by delegate, proof of delegation from Executor to the Issuer (the `iss` of the receipt) MUST be provided in `prf`.
+If signed by delegate, proof of delegation from [Executor] to the Issuer (the `iss` of the receipt) MUST be provided in `prf`.

 **NB: a Receipt this does not guarantee correctness of the result!** The statement's veracity MUST be only understood as an attestation from the executor.

 Receipts MUST use the same version as the invocation that they contain.

-## 6.1 Schema
+## 7.1 Schema

 ```ipldsch
 type Receipt<In, Ok, Error> struct {